 BUU11520 Economics for Management

-This one-year module focuses on the principles of economics and provides a foundation for more advanced modules in economics available in later years.
-The module does not assume any previous knowledge of economics and has no pre-requisites.
+This full academic year module focuses on the principles of economics and provides a foundation for more advanced modules in economics and other social science disciples available in later years.
+The module assumes no previous knowledge of economics.

-The first part of the module covers macroeconomics, which is concerned with economy-wide aggregates such as the overall scale of economic activity, the rate of inflation, the levels of employment and unemployment and the exchange rate.
-The central issue concerns the role of the government in tackling macroeconomic challenges such as reducing unemployment, promoting growth and maintaining price stability.
+The second part of the module covers macroeconomics, which is concerned with economy-wide aggregates such as the overall scale of, and growth in, economic activity, the rate of inflation, the levels of employment/unemployment.
+The central issue concerns the role of the government in tackling macroeconomic challenges such as reducing unemployment, mainstaining price stability and promoting growth and equity.